bioperl/Bio-FeatureIO/README.md

    ./Build test
    ./Build install

-DEPENDENCIES
+# Dependencies

-This module requires these other modules and libraries:
+Beyond the core BioPerl distribution, this module requires these other modules and libraries:

-  URI::Escape - for Bio::FeatureIO::gff
+  (URI::Escape)[https://metacpan.org/pod/URI::Escape] - for Bio::FeatureIO::gff
-  XML::DOM::XPath - for Bio::FeatureIO::interpro
+  (XML::DOM::XPath)[https://metacpan.org/pod/XML::DOM::XPath] - for Bio::FeatureIO::interpro

 COPYRIGHT AND LICENCE

-Copyright (C) 2010 by Chris Fields and Allen Day
+Copyright (C) 2010,2014 by Chris Fields and Allen Day

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.1 or, at your option, any later version of Perl 5 you may have available.